Updated October 9, 2024

 Regional Summit Meetings: 2014 and 2016

-The JTI convened the Transportation Summit Meeting with State and Local government officials and agencies in September 2014.
-See the four Situation-Target-Proposals discussed: Usage-Funding Imbalance; Assessing-Requirements-Accurately; Concurrency-Adequacy; and Annexation-Debt-Transfer.
+The JTI convened the Transportation Summit Meeting with State and Local government officials and agencies in September 2014–see Situation-Target-Proposals discussed: Usage-Funding Imbalance; Assessing-Requirements-Accurately; Concurrency-Adequacy; and Annexation-Debt-Transfer.
 The JTI convened a Regional Transportation Meeting with the PSRC in October 2016.
 The purpose of this meeting was to acquaint the PSRC with the activities and goals of the unincorporated area councils/associations, and to plan how to best work together in the future.

 External Links: (see also King County and Links webpages):